ember-learn/cli-guides/guides/writing-addons/documenting.md

 ## The CONTRIBUTING

- Every new addon contains a `CONTRIBUTING.md` when generated with Ember CLI.
+ Every new addon contains a `CONTRIBUTING.md` when generated with ember-cli.
 This file should describe how to run the addon locally, how to run tests, and contributing guidelines.

 ## Creating a documentation site